michaelsauter/crane/README.md

 Of course, you will need to have Docker (>= 1.0) installed.

 ## Usage
-Crane is a very light wrapper around the Docker commands.
-This means that most commands just call the corresponding Docker commands, but for all targeted containers.
+Crane is a very light wrapper around the Docker CLI.
+This means that most commands just call the corresponding Docker command, but for all targeted containers.
 Additionally, there are a few special commands.

 ### `run`
 Maps to `docker run`.
 If a container already exists, it is just started.
 However, containers can be recreated by passing `--recreate`.